-At 5 PM I had 3 little ones asking what was for dinner.
-After a busy day of cleaning I had forgotten to take something out of the freezer.
+At 5 PM I had three little ones asking what was for dinner.
+After a busy day of cleaning, I had forgotten to take something out of the freezer.
 So, CornDogs it is.
-I started to drag out my gazillion ingredients and then I remembered the GF Bisquick.
+I started to drag out my gazillion ingredients, and then I remembered the GF Bisquick.
 Hmmm….I wonder.
-So, I threw my concoction together, and began frying.
+So, I threw my concoction together and began frying.

 I knew I was in trouble when after round one, they were asking if they could have another, and another.
 So, I asked, –because being Mom I hadn’t eaten yet– “Are they better than the ones I made before?”

-In the nicest, most polite way possible my 9 year old said, “ Well, I really like everything you cook.
-And the old corn-dogs were good, but these are way better!”
+In the nicest, most polite way possible my nine-year-old said, “ Well, I like everything you cook.
+And the old corn dogs were good, but these are way better!”

 So, the verdict is in!
-If you have a child or know someone on a GFCF diet pass this one on.
+If you have a child or know someone on a Gluten Free Dairy Free diet pass this recipe on to them.
 They will thank you!